DADE FINE ARTS

 Specialization-Creative Writing

-Brandi Gann is a wife and mom to a rainbow baby boy, as well as an avid Disney lover who likes to spread a little magic wherever she goes.
+Brandi Gann is a wife and mom to a rainbow baby boy and girl, as well as an avid Disney lover who likes to spread a little magic wherever she goes.

 Brandi is also a Dade County Alumni who went on to Graduate from American Intercontinental University with an AA in Fashion Design, then proceeded to pursue a technical degree in Cosmetology.
 She uses those skills she learned within her part time small business of photography and videography.
 Brandi and her Husband have served as Youth Ministers for thirteen years at Trenton Ministry Center.
 She has always wanted to be an influencer in the lives of young children.
 Ms. Gann began teaching at Dade Middle School in 2018.
 Her hope is to be the kind of teacher she admired when she was a student at Dade and make the kind of difference her teachers made in her life.